 Episcopal is also partnering with Baptist Health for 2018-2019.
 Baptist Health will provide four expert speaker panels for the Episcopal parent community.
 Two events will take place during the fall semester and two will take place in the spring, addressing the following topics, respectively: Physical Health and Nutrition, Anxiety, Stress and Coping Skills, Influence & Effects of Social Media and Screen Time, High-Risk Behavior and Substance Abuse.

 “Episcopal seeks to value and prioritize these issues with a commitment that goes beyond any single year of programming,” said Amy Perkins, Director of Student Services.
 “We have planned a comprehensive and evolving array of opportunities for students and parents, professional development for faculty and staff, and resources for the entire community.”

-The Stress, Anxiety and Coping Skills Baptist Series took place on November 13 at Episcopal School of Jacksonville.
+The High Risk Behavior/Substance Abuse and Vaping Baptist Series took place on April 9, 2019 at Episcopal School of Jacksonville.
 View the entire event by watching the video below.

 SAGE DINING SERVICES

 As one facet of the Health, Safety, and Well-Being program, Episcopal offers students a delicious dining experience – one that focuses on healthy food options that are of exceptional quality.
 The school partners with SAGE Dining Services® to offer a “wow” experience with signature concept meals that fit every dietary need.
 (Visit their website: https://www.sagedining.com/)

 The layout in the Buck Student Center is designed to enhance students’ dining experiences and allow them more time to visit with each other and enjoy their food.
 There is a single, all-inclusive lunch which offers unlimited seconds.
 Key elements of this experience are the food, the focus on education for students and the technology to support it.